 Photocure also secured bank financing of NOK 50 million during the second quarter of 2020, and has paid down NOK 37.5 million of the principle.
 The remaining NOK 12.5 million will be paid down in 2023.
-The bank loan is secured under the State Guarantee Scheme for Loans to SME's as a buffer for Covid-19 impacts strategy for its liquid funds.
-The return on the liquid funds depends on the rate of interest in the money markets and will therefore vary over time.
-Liquid funds amounted to NOK 268.1 million at December 31, 2022 and NOK 322.9 million at December 31, 2021.
+The bank loan is secured under the State Guarantee Scheme for Loans to SME's as a buffer for Covid-19 impacts.